iunigon/hbntq/_posts/2022-08-10-book-review-what-remains-of-heroes-by-d-benem.md

 ---
 layout: post
-title: Book review: "What Remains of Heroes" by D. Benem
+title: "What Remains of Heroes" by D. Benem
 date: 2022-08-10 12:04
 author: nnillat1
 comments: true